LuminDeSilva/LuminDeSilva/README.md

 Currently exploring AI/LLM integrations and working on developing an **XDR SaaS product** using open-source technologies.

-When I’m not solving infrastructure problems, I enjoy contributing to open source, automating repetitive tasks, and sharing knowledge with the tech community.
+When I’m not solving infrastructure problems, I enjoy contributing to open source, automating repetitive tasks, and sharing knowledge with others.

 ---